emqx/emqx-docs/en_US/mqtt-over-quic/introduction.md

 As of now, the MQTT over QUIC is ready for production, users are already testing it in depth and giving good feedback, see [Getting Started](./getting-started.md) to experience it now.

-Still, EMQX has not utilized all the features provided by QUIC, such as multi streams, stream prioritization, flow control and unreliable datagram...
+Still, EMQX has not utilized all the features provided by QUIC, such as multi streams, stream prioritization, flow control and unreliable datagram.

 These features will be addressed in the later releases and, hopefully, become an OASIS standard.